The Loneliness Epidemic at Work: A Systemic Challenge

 Workplaces are central to this issue, serving as primary social environments for most adults outside of family.
-A comprehensive review of over 200 studies indicates that workplace loneliness is a systemic and consequential aspect of modern work life, profoundly influencing employee well-being, behavior, and performance.
+A review of over 200 studies indicates that workplace loneliness is a systemic and consequential aspect of modern work life, influencing employee well-being, behavior, and performance.

 Understanding Workplace Loneliness

 Loneliness arises when individuals perceive a discrepancy between their desired and actual social connections.
-It is subjective, meaning people can experience loneliness even in highly collaborative settings.
+It is subjective, meaning people can experience loneliness even in collaborative settings.
+Loneliness is distressing and affects thought processes, behavior, attention, motivation, and daily interactions at work.

 Psychological and Performance Costs